 The whole point of adopting a zero-waste lifestyle is by utilizing the resources you have to the fullest and be mindful and conscious while buying the new one.

 “The most environmentally friendly product is the one you didn’t buy”, says Joshua Becker.

 Today, we live in a capitalist world where countries primarily focus on maintaining high GDPs.
 Products are introduced in the markets today, more by creating unnecessary demands rather than the actual needs.

 Pushing the products to the markets even when they are impractical has become a new trend.
 I would like to end this with a request, think twice before buying any product.

-Preeti Chauhan is an environmentalist, a Climate Reality Leader, a civil engineer with 7+ years of a successful corporate career.
+Preeti Chauhan is an environmentalist, a Climate Reality Leader, and a civil engineer with 7+ years of a successful corporate career.
 She is a zero-waste practitioner and has an undying love for mountains.
-Her keenness to find different solutions for the Himalayan environment issues, she studied Sustainable Environment Management from SIES IIEM, Mumbai and Entrepreneurial Leadership from Naropa Fellowship, Ladakh.
-She believes beyond Reduce, Reuse, Recycle we also need to push for Refuse, Repurpose, Rot and Recover to achieve sustainable zero waste life.
-Currently, she is founder at Little Green World.
+With her keenness to find different solutions for the Himalayan environment issues, she studied Sustainable Environment Management from SIES IIEM, Mumbai, and Entrepreneurial Leadership from Naropa Fellowship, Ladakh.
+She believes beyond Reduce, Reuse, Recycle we also need to push for Refuse, Repurpose, Rot, and Recover to achieve sustainable zero waste life.
+Currently, she is the founder of Little Green World.